 Hector and Apollo kill Patroclus, so Achilles goes berserk.
 Achilles leads the Greek army all the way to the walls of Troy, where Achilles and Athena kill Hector in the final duel.

 The show closes with Achilles and the Trojan King Priam crying together out of mutual respect as Achilles returns Hector’s body, at last ending his rage.

-In Ancient Greece, where theater was invented, the most popular show was the Iliad.
+In Ancient Greece, where modern theater was invented, the most popular show was the Iliad.
 People loved it.
-A single actor sang it in a theater while an orchestra played the music.
+The poet sang the song holding a staff, while the musician played the music on a lyre.

 We’re on a mission to introduce people into Homer’s larger world with a shorter, more digestible 2-hour show where action replaces the spoken-word narrative.